Deep Ignorance: Filtering Pretraining Data Builds Tamper-Resistant Safeguards into Open-Weight LLMs: Defense-in-Depth

-In safety-critical settings, using multiple layers of redundant safeguards is a common strategy to minimize risks.
+Is data curation \textit{all you need?} In safety-critical settings, using multiple layers of redundant safeguards is a common strategy to minimize risks.
 As a result, \textit{defense-in-depth} (also known as the \textit{Swiss Cheese model}) is a ubiquitous principle in safety engineering \citep{reason1990contribution}.
 Meanwhile, prior works on defending AI systems against attacks have found that combinations of defenses often yield useful synergies \citep{raff2019barrage, Kolbeinsson2024ComposableIF, mckenzie2025stack}.